ObelardO/TSS/README.md

 # TSS
 A visual tweener plugin for Unity.
-More details at http://obeldev.ru/tss/
+More details at http://obeldev.ru/tss/ If you want to support me, please buy this plugin at https://assetstore.unity.com/packages/slug/138944

 # Features
 • Simple and friendly user interface for quick animating